-The University of Liverpool have produced a range of resources perfect for children and adults learning at home during lockdown.
+The University of Liverpool has produced a range of resources perfect for children and adults learning at home during lockdown.
 Professor Sarah Peverley at the university is a medievalist, cultural historian, broadcaster, and BBC Radio 3 New Generation Thinker and has produced a number of podcasts and features that are ideal for bringing history, culture and literature to life.
 Links to these resources can be found below.

 - A broadcast talk on The Real Game of Thrones: Power in 15th-Century England

-- A clip from the award winning BBC programme Oak Tree, which explains the history of Iron Gall Ink (the ink that most of our history is written in):
+- A clip from the award-winning BBC programme Oak Tree, which explains the history of Iron Gall Ink (the ink that most of our history is written in):

 - Audiobook: The Little Mermaid – A retelling of The Little Mermaid featuring an original soundtrack composed by local composer Alex Cottrell (a University of Liverpool alumni), and one which is a retelling of a medieval werewolf tale called Bisclavret.
 (You can also view via Youtube here)

 - Audiobook: Bisclavret The Werewolf featuring The Liverpool Players.
 (You can also view via Youtube here)

 For older children, teenagers and adults the University also have two recordings which are may be of interest:

 - The medieval Chester Noah play, recorded at the Mersey Maritime Museum in 2013 can be viewed on Youtube here.

 - The Tudor Interlude of Youth, recorded at Rufford Old Hall in 2014 can be viewed on Youtube here

 - A light-hearted take on Hamlet in Three Minutes (and then again in 30 seconds) as performed as part of the Everyman Fun Palace in 2015 is also a fun way of looking at the literature when studying.